gabrielm7281/sep11-freedom-project/blog/entry01.md

 ```
 The config enables everything to work and I think the type tag tells the system that it is a basic Phaser website.
 The width and height are self explanatory and I think the physics part sets it to an automatic arcade setting.
 Everything else was fairly straightforward and I was able to understand what the tutorial was saying.

+### Engineering Design Process
+The engineering design process is a structure to follow that could help guide me through the year.
+It has 8 stages, from just thinking about a topic, to building it out, and finally sharing it to the world.
+I think I am just at stage 2 right now, which is Reasearching the topic.
+Since I am still just playing around with Phaser and trying to figure it out, I think that counts as reasearching.

 ### Skills I Learned
 Since there wasnt really much happening in the early stages, I didnt learn too much.
 I think I understand the importance of practicing code so that I understand what I am writing.
 This is especially important since I will be using this tool all year and I need to make a whole game out of it.
 Doing this well help me out a lot later on since I have to start from scratch.